The limit and boundary characteristic classes in Borel-Moore motivic homology: Introduction

 in the \emph{pro-Chow group} of $X$, that is, the limit of Chow groups of all possible compactifications of $X$ (\cite[Def.
 2.2]{Alu}).
 This construction is briefly recalled in Theorem~\ref{thm:Alu43} below, and the functoriality of the pro-CSM class is extended to all morphisms of varieties (\cite[Thm.
 5.2]{Alu}).

-The main purpose of this paper is to provide a category-theoretic approach to the $0$-dimensional component $\widehat{c}^{SM}_0(X)$ of Aluffi's pro-CSM class $\widehat{c}^{SM}(X)$ via motivic homotopy theory.
+In the first part of this paper, we provide a category-theoretic approach to the $0$-dimensional component $lC^{SM}_0(X)$ of Aluffi's pro-CSM class $lC^{SM}(X)$ via motivic homotopy theory.
 In a previous work (\cite{JY}), the first and third-named authors defined a \emph{characteristic class} in the Borel-Moore homology as a generalized trace map (\cite[Def.
 5.1.3]{JY})

-where $\mathbb{F}$ is a constructible motivic spectrum over $X$, and $\mathbb{E}^{\mathrm{BM}}(X/k)$ is the Borel-Moore theory associated to a motivic spectrum (see~\ref{num:BM}), assuming resolution of singularities or inverting the characteristic (see~\ref{num:RS}).
-The class $C_X(\mathbb{F})$ is defined by analogy with a construction due to Verdier in various categories of sheaves (\cite[Exp.
+where $K$ is a constructible motivic spectrum over $X$, and $\mathbb{E}^{\mathrm{BM}}(X/k)$ is the Borel-Moore theory associated to a motivic spectrum $\mathbb{E}$ (see~\ref{num:BM}), assuming resolution of singularities or inverting the characteristic (see~\ref{num:RS}).
+The class $C_X(K)$ is defined by analogy with a construction due to Verdier in various categories of sheaves (\cite[Exp.
 III]{SGA5}, \cite[Def.
 9.1.2]{KS}, \cite{AS}).

-For example, taking $\mathbb{E}$ to be the motivic Eilenberg-Mac Lane spectrum (\cite{Spi}, see Example~\ref{ex:EM}), we obtain a class $C_X(\mathbb{F})\in CH_0(X)$ in the Chow group of $0$-cycles.
+For example, taking $\mathbb{E}=\mathbf{H}\mathbb{Z}$ to be the motivic Eilenberg-Mac Lane spectrum (\cite{Spi}, see Example~\ref{ex:EM}), we obtain a class $C_X(K)\in CH_0(X)$ in the Chow group of $0$-cycles.
 In this case, the definition of this class is due to Olsson when $k$ is an algebraically closed field (\cite{Ols}).